-Iris Scheel has been a missionary in Kenya with the Pentecostal Assemblies of Canada for the last 50 years.
-She is a leader in Christian education and curriculum development in Kenya.
+Iris Scheel was a missionary in Kenya with the Pentecostal Assemblies of Canada for the 51 years.
+She was a leader in Christian education and curriculum development in Kenya.

-Iris Marie Scheel whose nickname is "Scheeli" is a Canadian by birth whose grandparents immigrated to Canada from Germany in the 1890s.
-Born on May 30th, 1926, she was the eighth of eleven children born to Ernest and Martha Ullary Scheel in the town of Arnprior, western Ontario.
+Iris Marie Scheel whose nickname is "Scheeli" was a Canadian by birth whose grandparents immigrated to Canada from Germany in the 1890s.
+Born on May 30, 1925, she was the eighth of eleven children born to Ernest and Martha Ullary Scheel in the town of Arnprior, western Ontario.

 Her parents were godly and active in Arnprior Pentecostal church as she grew up.
 She was saved and spirit-filled when she was nine years old in a Sunday evening service in 1935.
 Iris felt called as a young child to be a missionary.